 Although red raspberry is an herb traditionally used during pregnancy and labor, a double-blind, placebo-controlled trial evaluating the effects of red raspberry in 192 pregnant women failed to find benefit.

 The herb blue cohosh is sometimes recommended by midwives, but it is a toxic herb and should not be used.

 Have It Your Way

 When planning your baby's birth, investigate the options and be realistic about your personality and desires.
 Work with your doctor or midwife early on, and check policies of the hospital or birthing center you've selected.
 For example, some may allow only family members in the delivery room, or may have policies against candles or other open flames.
-Be flexible; even the best laid plans can go awry.
-After all, babies have their own ideas about the way things should turn out!
+Be flexible.
+Remember that even the best laid plans can go awry.
+After all, babies have their own ideas about the way things should turn out.

 Women's Health Matters

 Comfort measures (nonpharmacologic) during labor.
-EBSCO DynaMed website.
+EBSCO DynaMed Plus website.
 Available at: